TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 The control unit was a module that my teammates @AElja and @Archisag23 originally worked on.
 My involvement began when I wanted to implement the full range of ALU operations, which at the time were not supported as the `ALUctrl` signal had not been set.
-While settin the `ALUctrl` signal to support the added instructions I realized I did not have enough bits in the signal to represent all the ALU operations.
+While setting the `ALUctrl` signal to support the added instructions I realized I did not have enough bits in the signal to represent all the ALU operations.

 This is when I tried to extend the control unit and quickly realized it wasn't very extensible and used a lot of hardcode logic.
 This is where me and my teammate (who wanted to get all the jump instructions working) @tobybrowne started to look at how we can rework the control unit.
 He made a spreadsheet with all the values for the various control signals like `MemWrite`, `RegWrite`, etc.
 I looked at how we can spot patters in the instruction set, particularly in regards to I-Type and R-Type instructions which use the ALU.
-Unsprinsingly (especially how RISCV is based on the principle that "Simplicity favours regularity") I managed to spot a few patterns using the following table.
+Unsurprisingly (especially how RISCV is based on the principle that "Simplicity favours regularity") I managed to spot a few patterns using the following table.

 ![R-Type Instructions](images/rtype.png)

-Firstly all R-Type instructions have the same opcode, the same pattern follows for all distinc categories for instructions.
+Firstly all R-Type instructions have the same opcode, the same pattern follows for all distinct categories for instructions.
 This is the first way we differentiate what we do in the CU.
 Secondly all the different ALU operations are distinguished by the value of `funct3`.
 Thus `funct3` was directly used as ALUctrl.